 Emilie Petit follows, among others, the topics: radicalisation, public space, mediation, justice and prevention of re-offending, foreign unaccompanied minors.
 Emilie Petit is also responsible for following french cities.
 She holds a master’s degree in political sciences dedicated to the sociology of delinquency et to penal institutions : “ Analysis of conflicts and violence” of the University of Versailles-Saint-Quentin (UVSQ).
 Emilie Petit has worked as a trainee in a Penitentiary Integration and Probation Department and in an association providing support for the social reintegration of people leaving prison.

-Eloïse Schollaert is responsible for developing and implementing the communication strategy of Efus.
-She also supervises the communication of the projects led by Efus.
+Isabella Morgott is in charge of the communication of the projects led by Efus.

-Alexandra Ruiz organizes, coordinates and supervises the accounting, financial and administrative management of Efus.
-She also participates in the financial monitoring of the projects led by the Forum.
+Jason Lafrenière organises, coordinates and supervises the accounting, financial and administrative management of Efus.
+He also participates in the financial monitoring of the projects led by the Forum.

-Yves Van de Vloet is associate expert to EFUS.
+Yves Van de Vloet is associate expert to the European Forum for Urban Security.
 Specialised in border security, he notably works on the ALARM project, which seeks to develop transborder operational cooperation between civil security stakeholders in France and Belgium on a wide spectrum of risks.
 He was Deputy Chief of Staff of the Governor of the Hainaut province and of the President-Minister of the Brussels-Capital-Ixelles Region, and Director of the Department for Crime Prevention at the Belgian Ministry of the Interior.
 He also has been a teacher at the University of Liege and various police schools and training academies.